KungumapriyaaMKP/InfosysSpringboard/README.md

 Aswini Here, I've completed my task & uploaded.
 Kungumapriya, will do demo app.

 Kungumapriyaa here, i'll update within an hour

+guys i ran the streamlit but the issue is the datset language is different when we show output we will have no proof to say that it is true or false , like it can be proven from the dataset but logically speaking that doesnt make sense , whats your opinion on this , else we will proceed with this , and is the ppt ready else ill do the ppt because im out of station i am unable do the streamlit one due to internet connectivity, hope you guys reply asap